kxcontrib/websocket/README.md

-The code to accompany the kdb+ and WebSockets Whitepaper
+Code to accompany the kdb+ and WebSockets whitepaper

 Appendix A
 ----------